joebew42/joebew42.github.io/_posts/2019-12-15-time-for-a-new-laptop.markdown

 date:   2019-12-15 15:00:00 +0100
 ---

-> I have decided to buy a new laptop and in this post I want the tell the of this decision and how I am going to make use of it.
+> I have decided to buy a new laptop and in this post I want to tell the reasons of this decision and how I am going to make use of it.

 <!--more-->